shehzadashiq/genai-bootcamp-2025/lang_portal/backend_go/prompt_go.md

   - group_id integer
   - created_at datetime
   - study_activity_id integer
-- study_activities - a specific study activity, linking a study session to group
+- study_activities - a specific study activity type (e.g., Vocabulary Quiz), linking a study session to group
   - id integer
+  - name string
-  - study_session_id integer
+  - thumbnail_url string
-  - group_id integer
+  - description string
   - created_at datetime
 - word_review_items - a record of word practice, determining if the word was correct or not
   - word_id integer